direktiv/direktiv.github.io/docs/walkthrough/isolates-intro.md

 ---
 layout: default
-title: Introduction to Isolates
+title: Introduction to Functions
 nav_order: 5
 parent: Getting Started
 ---

-# Introduction to Isolates
+# Introduction to Functions

 Workflows wouldn't be very powerful if they were limited to just the predefined states.
-That's why Direktiv can run "Isolates" which are basically serverless containers.
-In this article you'll learn about the Action State and get an introduction to Isolates.
+That's why Direktiv can run "functions" which are basically serverless containers (or even a separate workflow, referred to as a `subflow`).
+In this article you'll learn about the Action State and get an introduction to functions.

 ## Demo